 I should also note that my Web site attracts a fair number of sponsorships from travel insurance companies and sellers of insurance.
 Consider this my disclosure.
 I’d like to think that it doesn’t affect the fairness of my coverage, but I’m sure that you’ll let me know what you think once you’ve finished reading.

 Take trip interruptions, for instance.
-When you buy a policy, your travel agent might tell you that you’ll be covered if your trip is interrupted.
+Your travel agent might inform you that your policy will cover trip interruptions when you purchase it.
 But the policy itself will strictly define the terms.

-For example, an interruption can be covered if it’s caused by an “unforeseen” circumstance.
+For example, the policy may cover an interruption if it is caused by an “unforeseen” circumstance.
 A sample Travel Guard policy defined that as the sickness, injury or death of an insured person, or of an immediate family member, traveling companion or business partner.
-“Injury or sickness must be so disabling as to reasonably cause a trip to be canceled or interrupted,” it adds.
+It adds that “injury or sickness must be so disabling as to reasonably cause a trip to be canceled or interrupted.”

 Few travelers bother to read that language before buying a policy.
 Slightly more will review it when they need to make a claim, but it’s still a considerable minority.
-Even when their claim is turned down, they try to appeal it by referring to their travel agent’s promises or arguing with the rejection letter without knowing what their policy actually says.
+Even when their claim is turned down, they attempt to appeal it by referencing their travel agent’s promises or arguing with the rejection letter without knowing what their policy actually says.

 Dan Skilken, who runs the travel insurance Web site TripInsurance.com, says that insurance companies play it by the book when a traveler files a claim.
 They consider the facts of the claim at face value; if the policy covers it, they cut a check.
 If it doesn’t, they won’t.
 “The reason for a denial is usually pretty simple,” he says.